stefonarch/lxqt-sway/README.md

 # lxqt-sway

-This project tries to port LXQt desktop to Sway (Wayland).
+This project tries to port the LXQt Desktop to Sway (Wayland).

 It needs [yatbfw](https://github.com/selairi/yatbfw) toolbar.